ms1752/indoor-asset-tracking/Readme.md

 These messages should be published to invididual topics per asset, the asset name being the last path in the topic:
 `asset/location/<asset name>`

+### Alerts

+If you have defined sections via the Asset Management portal, the system will provide alerts any time an asset enters and/or leaves a section.
+These alerts are provided via MQTT, and the topic structure is:

+`alerts/<map_name>/<asset_name>`

 ## Functions